HDYO Camp

 Who is running the camp?
 There will be an experienced staff team from HDYO and HD professionals from around North America, and a trained and trusted group of young adult volunteers from the HD community in North America to form the volunteer support team.
 All camp activities are supervised by certified staff that are employees of Camp St Charles.

 What to expect each day?
-Camp will be a combination of small group activities with 1 HD professional and volunteers with lived experiences.
-Those sessions will include topics like coping, grief and loss, speaking about HD, etc depending on the group dynamics.
-Throughout the day, there will also be time for fun camp activities.
+Camp will be a combination of small group activities with 1 HD professional and volunteers with lived experiences and fun activities to relax and connect.
+Those sessions will include topics like coping, grief and loss, speaking about HD, etc. Throughout the day, there will also be time for fun camp activities.

 Insurance: All campers are REQUIRED to have medical insurance.
 You should check your policy for travel coverage.
 The camp is fully insured and there will be extra event coverage organized by HDYO as well.
 All families will be required to sign a release alleviating HDYO of responsibility in the case of an accident or injury.